Curling: History

 In the early history of curling, the playing stones were simply flat-bottomed stones from rivers or fields, which lacked a handle and were of inconsistent size, shape, and smoothness.
 Some early stones had holes for a finger and the thumb, akin to ten-pin bowling balls.
 Unlike today, the thrower had little control over the 'curl' or velocity and relied more on luck than on precision, skill, and strategy.
 The sport was often played on frozen rivers although purpose-built ponds were later created in many Scottish towns.
 For example, the Scottish poet David Gray describes whisky-drinking curlers on the Luggie Water at Kirkintilloch.

 Curling on Lake of Menteith from 2010.
 The last official Grand Match was held here in 1979.

 In Darvel, East Ayrshire, the weavers relaxed by playing curling matches using the heavy stone weights from the looms' warp beams, fitted with a detachable handle for the purpose.
 Central Canadian curlers often used 'irons' rather than stones until the early 1900s.
 Canada is the only country known to have done this, while others experimented with wood or ice-filled tins.

 Outdoor curling was very popular in Scotland between the 16th and 19th centuries because the climate provided good ice conditions every winter.
 Scotland is home to the international governing body for curling, the World Curling Federation in Perth, which originated as a committee of the Royal Caledonian Curling Club, the mother club of curling.
+Some outdoor curling bonspiels still exist today.

 In the 19th century, several private railway stations in the United Kingdom were built to serve curlers attending bonspiels, such as those at Aboyne, Carsbreck, and Drummuir.